1sis/ISISTM/README.md

 ・https://twitter.com/1S1STM

-・Hi, I'm a French learner about IT
+・Hi, I'm a 18y old French learner about IT
-・I'm 18y old.